nbarbettini/FlexibleConfiguration/README.md

 # FlexibleConfiguration

 > :warning: When possible, use [.NET Configuration Providers](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration-providers) instead!
-This package was created before Configuration Providers were ready for primetime.
-This package is **no longer actively maintained**.
+This package was created before Configuration Providers were ready for production use, and is **no longer actively maintained**.

 FlexibleConfiguration is a small library that makes it easy to gather application configuration from a variety of sources.